 Adding pureed fruits or vegetables to the juice is an easy way to add fiber and foods to your senior’s diet.

-5) Provide A Marked Pitcher To Designate How Much They Should Drink Daily
+7) Use a Marked Pitcher to Designate How Much They Should Drink Daily

 He now had a goal and could keep track of how much water he was drinking.
 As promised, when he increased his fluid intake, his cramps all but disappeared.

-Some, like the Hydr-8 water bottle (click here to check the price online) even come with markings for the time of day, so an elderly person knows they should drink the morning level by lunchtime, and so on.
+Some, like the Hydr-8 water bottle even come with markings for the time of day, so an elderly person knows they should drink the morning level by lunchtime, and so on.

-6) Offer Support Whenever Needed To Encourage Them To Drink More
+8) Offer Support Whenever Needed to Encourage Them to Drink More

 They may find that sipping small amounts of water all through the day might help, as well.